Macaulay's theorem for vector-spread algebras: Introduction

 Let $S=K[x_1,\dots,x_n]$ be the standard graded polynomial ring, with $K$ a field, and let ${\bf t}=(t_1,\dots,t_{d-1})\in\ZZ_{\ge0}^{d-1}$, $d\ge 2$, be a $(d-1)$-tuple whose entries are non negative integers.
 Recently in \cite{F1}, the class of ${\bf t}$\textit{-spread strongly stable ideals} has been introduced.
-It is a special class of monomial ideals which generalizes the class of $t$-spread strongly stable ideals in \cite{EHQ}, $t$ non negative integer.
+It is a special class of monomial ideals which generalizes the class of $t$-spread strongly stable ideals in \cite{EHQ} (see also, \cite{ACF, DHQ} and the references therein), $t$ non negative integer.
 More in detail, a monomial $u=x_{j_1}x_{j_2}\cdots x_{j_\ell}$ ($1\le j_1\le j_2\le\cdots\le j_\ell\le n$) of degree $\ell\le d$ of $S$ is called a \textit{vector-spread monomial of type ${\bf t}$} or simply a \textit{${\bf t}$-spread monomial} if $j_{i+1}-j_{i}\ge t_{i}$, for $i=1,\dots,\ell-1$ and a \textit{${\bf t}$-spread monomial ideal} is a monomial ideal of $S$ generated by ${\bf t}$-spread monomials.
 A \textit{${\bf t}$-spread strongly stable ideal} is a \textit{${\bf t}$-spread monomial ideal} with an additional combinatorial property (Definition \ref{def:stronglylex}).
-For ${\bf t}\in \{(0, \ldots, 0), (1, \ldots, 1)\}$, one obtains the classical notions of strongly stable ideal and squarefree strongly stable ideal, respectively \cite{JT}.
+For ${\bf t} = (0, \ldots, 0), (1, \ldots, 1)$, one obtains the classical notions of strongly stable ideal and squarefree strongly stable ideal, respectively \cite{JT}.
 The aim of this article is to generalize Macaulay's theorem for the class of ${\bf t}$-spread strongly stable ideals.
 The crucial role is played by the class of \textit{${\bf t}$-spread lex ideal} (Definition \ref{def:stronglylex}).
-Since, ${\bf t} \in \ZZ_{\ge0}^{d-1}$, \emph{i.e.}, the entries of ${\bf t}$ can be also zero, in order to unify the theory about the classification of the Hilbert functions of graded ideals of $S$, we put our attention on the classification of the possible $f_{{\bf t}}$-vector of ${\bf t}$-spread strongly stable ideals.
-More in detail, we answer to the following question: \emph{under which conditions a given sequence of positive integers $f = (f_{-1}, f_{0}, \ldots, f_{d-1})$ is the $f_{{\bf t}}$-vector of a ${\bf t}$-spread strongly stable ideal?}
+Since, ${\bf t} \in \ZZ_{\ge0}^{d-1}$, \emph{i.e.}, the entries of ${\bf t}$ can be also zero, in order to unify the theory about the classification of the Hilbert functions of graded ideals of $S$, we put our attention on the classification of the possible $f_{{\bf t}}$-vector (Definition \ref{def:ft-vector}) of ${\bf t}$-spread strongly stable ideals.
+More in detail, we answer to the following question: